intellij-elm/intellij-elm/README.md

 The current implementation of the type system does not infer the types of parameters of unannotated functions, but this limitation will be removed in the future.

-# GLSL integration

-If you install the [GLSL language plugin](https://plugins.jetbrains.com/plugin/6993-glsl-support), all of its features will be available in GLSL code blocks in your Elm files.

-# Creating a new Elm project

-The plugin does not currently provide any new-project templates.
-Until that work is done, the easiest way to create a new Elm project is to do everything from the command line using the standard Elm tools.
-If you're using Elm 0.19, this means:

-1. create a new directory for your project
-1. run `elm init`
-1. open that directory in IntelliJ (or WebStorm, etc.)
-1. select the `src` directory in the IntelliJ project window
-1. select `File -> New -> Elm Module`, call the new file `Main`
-1. follow the prompt to setup the Elm toolchain by specifying the path to the directory which contains the Elm compiler
-1. follow the prompt to attach your project's `elm.json` file.
-1. you're all set to write some code

-Please note that the IntelliJ plugin does not install any of your project dependencies for you.
-It assumes that you have already installed them via the standard Elm command line tools.

 # Attribution